 A Texas day trader illegally raised more than $6 million from the Houston-area Lebanese community by making false promises that his algorithmic trading program would generate 30 percent returns, U.S. regulators said.

-Firas Hamdan, 49, hid $1.5 million in losses from his 33 investors, telling them the funds were tied up in the Greek debt crisis and the 2011 MF Global Holdings Ltd. (MFGLQ) bankruptcy, the Securities and Exchange Commission said in a lawsuit filed today at U.S. District Court in Houston.
+Firas Hamdan, 49, hid $1.5 million in losses from his 33 investors, telling them the funds were tied up in the Greek debt crisis and the 2011 MF Global Holdings Ltd. (MFGLQ:US) bankruptcy, the Securities and Exchange Commission said in a lawsuit filed today at U.S. District Court in Houston.
 Hamdan, who raised the money from 2007 to 2012, is contesting the SEC’s claims.